werbitzky/elastix/README.md

 Currently we can
   * pass options to the JSON decoder used by Elastix ([poison](https://github.com/devinus/poison))
   * optionally use shield for authentication ([shield](https://www.elastic.co/products/shield))
+  * optionally pass along custom headers for every request made to the elasticsearch server(s)s

 by setting the respective keys in your `config/config.exs`